We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Hybrids have a layer or two of foam or other padding, but these comfort materials rest on top of coils that provide support for all sleepers.
 They may not feel quite as soft as a foam bed, but they may provide more durability and firmness to stomach sleepers and people with higher body weights.

 Always look for the CertiPUR-US seal when choosing mattresses containing foam.
-This certification means the foam meets indoor air quality standards and doesn’t contain any toxic chemicals or heavy metals.
+This certification means that the foam meets indoor air quality standards and doesn’t contain any toxic chemicals or heavy metals.

 You want a mattress that’s firm enough to provide good support, but you also want to feel comfortable when you lie down.
 If your mattress feels uncomfortable, you probably won’t sleep very well.